 Chief technical officer Kellan Elliot-McCrea said these grants showed people outside the company that Etsy was serious about gender diversity.
 Before starting this approach, the company had no way to prove to outsiders it meant it when it said gender diversity was a priority.

 In 2014, two years after the first Etsy-funded Hacker School grants, Etsy published gender diversity stats about its team.
 Overall, 51% of employees at the time were female.
-In tech roles, women accounted for 31%, and in leadership, women held 37% of roles.
+In tech roles, women accounted for 31%, and women held 37% of leadership roles.

 Your browser is out of date.
 Our website is built to provide a faster, more engaging experience.
 Your browser may not support all of our features.
 Please update to the latest version of Microsoft Edge or contact your network administrator.